GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/README.md

 ## 4. What is Next?
 1. Include quota metrics beyond compute
-2. Alerting (PagerDuty, ServiceNow, Slack)
-3. Graphs (Quota utilization over a period of time)
+2. Graphs (Quota utilization over a period of time)
-4. Search project, folder, org, region
+3. Search project, folder, org, region
-5. Threshold configurable for each metric
+4. Threshold configurable for each metric

 ## 5. Contact Us
-For any comments, issues or feedback, please reach out to us at pso-quota-framework@google.com
+For any comments, issues or feedback, please reach out to us at pso-quota-monitoring@google.com